Regents' Policies

 2.4.
 Reasonable Accommodation

-The University makes reasonable accommodations for the religious observances and national origin practices, as well as the known physical or mental disabilities, of students, prospective students, employees, prospective employees, or program users, unless such accommodations fundamentally alter a program, service, or the essential functions of a job, excessively burden faculty, or place an undue hardship on the operation of the University.
-Employees or program users with disabilities should contact the Office of Equal Opportunity, and students with disabilities should contact the Accessibility Resource Center for information regarding accommodations.
+The University makes reasonable accommodations for religious observances, limited English proficiency, pregnancy and related conditions, as well as known disabilities of students, prospective students, employees, prospective employees, or program users, unless such accommodations fundamentally alter a program, service, or the essential functions of a job, excessively burden faculty, or place an undue hardship on the operation of the University.
+Employees or program users with disabilities should contact the Office of Compliance, Ethics, and Equal Opportunity, and students with disabilities should contact the Accessibility Resource Center for information regarding accommodations.

 2.6.
 Anti-Retaliation